-September 18, 1869, Sheriff Thomas Napier, Lincoln County Sheriff’s Office, was shot and killed as he and the Stanford Town Marshal attempted to arrest a man who had fired his pistol into the ground during a night of drinking.
+September 18, 1869, Sheriff Thomas Napier, Lincoln County Sheriff’s Office, died as he and the Stanford Town Marshal attempted to arrest a man who had fired his pistol into the ground during a night of drinking.
 As the officers attempted to arrest him on Main Street, the man turned and shot Sheriff Napier in the abdomen and shoulder, mortally wounding him and wounding the Town Marshal.

 September 18, 1882, Chief Jerry Lee, Frankfort Police Department, succumbed to gunshot wounds sustained ten days earlier when he responded to a disturbance at the Frankfort Hotel.
 He was shot when he responded to a second disturbance call between two citizens at the location.
 The man who shot him was arrested and charged with murder but acquitted.
 Less than a month later, the same man shot and killed Deputy Tes Deakins of the Franklin County Sheriff’s Office.

-September 18, 1914, Policeman Robert Thurman, Glasgow Police Department, was shot and killed after arresting two drunken men in North Glasgow.
+September 18, 1914, Policeman Robert Thurman, Glasgow Police Department, died after arresting two drunken men in North Glasgow.
 He was walking the men along Main Street to the city jail when one of them shot him in the chest.

 On September 18, 1920, Man o’ War traveled south to the Havre de Grace Racetrack in Maryland to run in the Potomac Stakes.
 He carried 138 pounds, conceding 24 to 34 pounds to his rivals, including Kentucky Derby winner Paul Jones.
 He beat Wildair by 1 1⁄2 lengths while breaking the track record by 1⁄5 seconds.
 Although Man o’ War was not seriously challenged, the high weight and a poorly maintained racing surface took a toll; he came out of the race with a swollen tendon on his right foreleg.
 The Potomac was his first race in 1920, his 11th race overall, and marked the halfway point of his racing career.

 September 18, 1946, Governor Simeon Willis, spoke at the dedication of Mammoth Cave National Park.
-The minimum acreage was obtained in 1941 and the lands were then declared a National Park but there was an imperfection in the plan and Kentucky had to wait another five years and the close of WWII, to make it official.
-It was America’s 26th National Park.
+When locals obtained the minimum acreage in 1941, the government declared the lands a National Park but there was an imperfection in the plan and Kentucky had to wait another five years and the close of WWII, to make it official.
+This made it America’s 26th National Park.

-On September 18, 1952, Deputy Sheriff Lathe Warren, Bell County Sheriff’s Department, was shot through the neck by a 19-year-old man cursing employees and brandishing a pistol at the Log Mountain Café.
+On September 18, 1952, Deputy Sheriff Lathe Warren, Bell County Sheriff’s Department, died when a 19-year-old man cursing employees and brandishing a pistol at the Log Mountain Café shot him through the neck.
 Deputy Warren returned fire killing the suspect.

 September 18, 2019, David A. Jones Sr., passed away at 88-years-old.
-Mr. Jones was a Golden Gloves Boxer who grew up in a tough Louisville neighborhood.
-One day he borrowed a $1,000 dollars to help fund what became the nation’s largest nursing home chain, then transformed it into the world’s largest hospital company and then finally a health insurance colossus worth $50 billion.
+Mr. Jones grew up in a tough Louisville neighborhood and became a Golden Gloves Boxer.
+One day he borrowed a $1,000 dollars to help fund what became the nation’s largest nursing home chain, then transformed it into the world’s largest hospital company and then finally a health insurance colossus worth over $50 billion.